The Hilarious relatives-in-law. Chapter 6

 THE HILARIOUS RELATIVES-IN-LAW

 The biggest shock was the stoppage of payment of wages.
 Pensioners were the only ones, who with a long delay but, at least, received scanty amounts of money.
 They literally became the richest inhabitants of the village, as the agricultural workers worked on the record.
 The delay in wages has reached up to five years.
-Then it became clear that the collective farm would not pay off its debts to the workers.
+Then it became clear that the collective farm would not pay off its debt to the workers.
 Farms, created for decades, were dismantled for construction material and the arrears were paid off to a certain extent.
 Money had become as rare as the goods on which it could be spent.
 Although, there was a silver bullet to temporarily solve that issue.
 Alcohol took the place of the medium of exchange.
 Even teenagers knew in the village how much vodka one had to trade for a particular service.
 Either one worked for free or took vodka for his help.
-Refusing to help was almost impossible - everybody in the village was as close as a relative.
+Refusing to help the others was almost impossible - everybody in the village was as close as relatives.
 They might have taken offense and spread rumors around the village.
-There is no doubt that a bad reputation is like tar: it sticks easily but it is heavily washed away.
+There is no doubt that a bad reputation is like tar: it sticks easily but washed away heavily.

 Sucker stayed to live with his father and a younger brother, who was soon recruited to the army.
 The family began living a normal rural life.
 They planted potatoes, bought a cow, and furnished the house.
 Having received psychological stress from moving from another country, from urban conditions, they quickly restored, to some extent, the lost material wealth and adopted a rural way of life.